JosCalCor22/LOOPSTUDIO/README.md

 The LoopStudio project was taken from the FrontMentor challenges page, although the design and all the sketches were taken from there, the structuring and creation of the project was entirely mine.

 This project is done with HTML, CSS and JS.
-I also used the Stylus renderer to do all the design, this can be found in the Style tab.
+I also used the SASS renderer to do all the design, this can be found in the Style tab.

-One of the new things that I implemented in this project was the use of the Stylus processor and the implementation of the display grid, which allowed me to create a responsive gallery almost automatically.
+One of the new things that I implemented in this project was the use of the SASS preprocessor and the implementation of the display grid, which allowed me to create a responsive gallery almost automatically.

 The style is quite striking and creative because the challenge showed a "futuristic design" and the main objective of the challenge was to recreate this page without losing the essence of the style and that was the case, when you enter the page you will notice what is mentioned.